metzzo/wad_project/ReadMe.txt

 **Robert:**
 	+ Register
 	+ Login
+	* See list of reviews
-	* Add a comment to a review
+	* Add comments
+	* See comments
 	* Add a review for an album

 **Ismael:**